 - Persistent bone pain

-- Joint pain, stiffness, and swelling
+- Joint pain, stiffness and swelling

 - Numbness and tingling in parts of the body, or loss of sensation

-Treatment and Prevention
+Treatment and prevention

 - In severe cases, surgery may be necessary to correct the bones.

-Hip fracture
+hip fracture

 symptom

-- severe pain
+- Severe pain

-- Difficulty lifting, moving, or rotating the legs
+- Difficulty lifting, moving or rotating legs

 - Bruising and swelling around the buttocks

-- The injured leg will appear shorter than the other leg
+- The injured leg will appear shorter than the other leg.

-Treatment and Prevention
+Treatment and prevention

 Bone and joint discomfort